-Self-control might be harder for those who’ve had sexual experiences in the past before committing to sexual purity.
+Self-control might be harder for those who were not celibate in the past before committing to abstinence till marriage.

 3. Will you be ashamed if your parents meet you cuddling?

-So, I was reading up on a blog, and it was stated how this is a very important thing to consider.
+So, I was reading up on a blog, and it was stated that this is a very important thing to consider.

 How will you feel if your parents, pastor, or any of your family members meet you cuddled up with your partner?

 There is a balance.
-I know it might be weird loving up with your partner, around parents.
+I know it might be weird loving up on your partner, around parents.

-But this feeling of being ashamed is something different from what I explained above.
+But this feeling of being ashamed is something different from feeling weird.